 Companies like Bulldog Digital Media, whose digital marketing executive predicted that companies will use social media platforms much more vigorously in 2018 moving forward, and will rely heavily on video content to advertise their business.

 So far, it’s safe to say that their social media predictions for 2018 were right on track.
-But what else has changed for digital marketing this year?
+But what else has changed for digital marketing in 2018?
 We’ll discuss this in detail along with points on:

 - Social media

 Optimising for mobile was something every business needed to do back in 2017, whereas in 2018 we all need to be optimising for voice search.

 And due to the introduction of Google’s mobile-first indexing, which will be implemented this year, every business has hopefully already optimised for this change.

 Optimising for voice search is most important for B2C companies as consumers are now more inclined to search through voice.
 And it’s not surprising; after all, who would take the time to type when they could simply speak and get the answer read out loud?

 Remember, people are lazy!
 They want answers and they want answers now.
 Or, at least that’s all they wanted did back in 2017 – but in 2018, they want their answers with the least possible effort as well.

 Businesses are beginning to understand the importance and benefit of listing their service on Google’s My Business.
 It allows consumers to search for a service that’s near them (local search) and view that businesses ratings, reviews, posts, images and more.

 It’s a much easier and more accessible way for people to find the service locally in a fast search.